rafaelcaue/docker-ipc/README.md

 You should now see the expected messages in all 3 terminals without any errors.

-## Tutorial how to containerise your solution
+## Tutorial on how to containerise your solution

 TBD